AICHAAAAH/AICHAAAAH/README.md

 ###  About Me

-I'm a **Data Analyst** with a Master's in **Big Data Analytics**, passionate about turning raw data into actionable business insights.
-I specialize in building end-to-end analytics solutions — from SQL data modeling and Python EDA to interactive Power BI dashboards and real-time data pipelines.
+I'm a **Data Analyst and Data Engineer** with a Master's in **Big Data Analytics**, passionate about turning raw data into actionable business insights and building the reliable pipelines that make that possible.
+I work across the full stack — from SQL data modeling and Python EDA, to orchestrated ETL pipelines, to interactive Power BI dashboards.

 -  I love uncovering the "why" behind the numbers
--  I design dashboards that tell stories, not just display charts
+-  I build pipelines that are idempotent, tested, and actually monitored — not just scripts that happen to work once
 -  I'm currently exploring real-time stream processing and ML-driven analytics
--  Open to **Data Analyst**, **BI Analyst**, and **Data Engineer** roles
+-  Open to **Data Analyst**, **BI Analyst**, and **Data Engineer** roles — full-time or freelance

 ---